Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Heating due to ultra-light hidden photon DM

-Here we consider the case that DM is made up only of vector bosons known as hidden photons and no additional light particles carrying a charge are present.
-Following the formalism and conventions of \cite{DubHer15}, we calculate the heating in Leo T galaxy due to hidden photons in the ultra-light regime $m_\chi \lesssim 10^{-11}$ eV.
-We only show the relevant steps of the calculation in this section and encourage the reader to refer to \cite{DubHer15} for further details.
+We had earlier showed in Fig.~\ref{fig:ULDP} the constraints from Leo T for the case of HPDM.
+In this section we present the formalism which was adopted from Ref.~\cite{DubHer15} and used in our calculations.
+We only show the relevant steps of the calculation here and we encourage the reader to refer to \cite{DubHer15} for further details.
 We consider that the hidden photon is kinematically mixed with the standard model photon and the coupling strength is determined by a dimensionless parameter $g$.
 The resulting Lagrangian is

 where $A_\mu$ ($\tilde{A}_\mu$) and ${F}_{\mu\nu}$ ($\tilde{F}_{\mu\nu}$) stand for the visible (dark) photon gauge fields and field strengths respectively.
-As discussed in the main text, some part of Leo T is ionized due to the penetrating metagalactic X-ray background \cite{hm12} and acts as a non-relativistic plasma, with the plasma frequency being
+As discussed in the main text, some part of Leo~T is ionized due to the penetrating metagalactic X-ray background \cite{hm12} and acts as a non-relativistic plasma, with the plasma frequency being

 where $n_e$ is the number density of electrons.
-Very light hidden photons produce an oscillating electric field which induces an electric current in the ionized plasma in Leo T. The induced current is dissipated because the free electrons which are accelerated by the oscillating electric field collide with ions.
+Very light hidden photons produce an oscillating electric field which induces an electric current in the ionized plasma in Leo~T. The induced current is dissipated because the free electrons which are accelerated by the oscillating electric field collide with ions.
 The frequency $\nu$ of electron-ion collisions is given by

 where $T_e$ is the electron temperature and the Coulomb logarithm is $\ln \Lambda_C=0.5 \log [4\pi T_e^3/(\alpha^3n_e)]$.
-Due to the electron-ion collisions in the plasma, the hidden photon potential energy is transformed into the kinetic energy of charged particles in Leo T and the resulting heating rate of the gas in Leo T per unit volume is given by
+Due to the electron-ion collisions in the plasma, the hidden photon potential energy is transformed into the kinetic energy of charged particles in Leo~T and the resulting heating rate of the gas in Leo~T per unit volume is given by

 where $\rho_\chi$ is the hidden photon gravitational energy density in GeV/cm$^{-3}$ and $\gamma_h$ is the imaginary part of the frequency of the hidden photon modes ($w = w_h + i\gamma_h$) and is given by